Amtrak USA Rail Pass: tips and experiences

 The contrast between that group and almost everyone else that I encountered served to underscore how small the minority of troublemakers in America really is.
 I found the overall experience heartening and highly recommend traveling by Amtrak and connecting with other people.
 Almost none of us are truly “from here” in this borrowed/stolen land but we do need to find common ground.

 One thing that we do have in common is a love for the mountains and rivers and deserts that we gazed at from the windows of Amtrak trains.
-Only a psychopath would want to deliberately destroy this place.
+Only a psychopath would want to deliberately ruin this place.

 Discover more from The Green Stars Project